raamdev/independent-publisher/README.md

 - `independent_publisher_min_comments_bottom_comment_button()` - Returns the minimum number of comments that must exist for the bottom 'Write a Comment' button to appear
 - `independent_publisher_min_comments_comment_title()` - Returns the minimum number of comments that must exist for the comments title to appear
 - `independent_publisher_hide_comments()` - Determines if the comments and comment form should be hidden altogether.
 This differs from disabling the comments by also hiding the "Comments are closed." message and allows for easily overriding this function in a Child Theme.
 - `independent_publisher_footer_credits()` - Echoes the theme footer credits.
-Overriding this function in a Child Theme also applies the changes to JetPack's Infinite Scroll footer.
+Overriding this function in a Child Theme also applies the changes to Jetpack's Infinite Scroll footer.

 ### Functions in `functions.php`: